 I never asked my parents why they moved from the racially integrated neighborhood in North Minneapolis to an all-white suburb north of the city when I was 18 months old.
 I just assumed they’d outgrown the two-bedroom apartment they shared with their three young sons and imagined a brighter future out on the prairie.

 But their suburban migration in December of 1952 coincided with a massive wave of white flight from cities all over the country, triggered by the influx of African-Americans from the South.
-Between 1915 and 1970, some 6 million Blacks fled from Jim Crow for the promise of freedom in the North and West.
+Between 1915 and 1970, some 6 million Black people fled from Jim Crow for the promise of freedom in the North and West.
 This revolutionary societal shift, which Isabel Wilkerson chronicles in The Warmth of Other Suns, left an indelible imprint on American urban life: “The configuration of the cities as we know them, the social geography of black and white neighborhoods, the spread of the housing projects as well as the rise of a well-scrubbed black middle class, along with the alternating waves of white flight and suburbanization — all these grew, directly or indirectly, from the response of everyone touched by the Great Migration.”

 It seemed to have little effect, however, on our sleepy little burgh — or on me and my friends.
 While we all watched the horrific black-and-white TV images of peaceful Black protesters battered and beaten in Selma and courageous high school girls bucking segregation in Little Rock, it all seemed too distant.
 We cheered when the Voting Rights Act was passed and cried when Martin Luther King Jr. was assassinated, but that was distant too.
 It wasn’t until I joined the military in 1970 that I could say I’d had an actual conversation with a Black person.

 Though the journey Wilkerson’s subjects embarked upon was infinitely more harrowing than mine, it was similarly revelatory.
 They found Northern whites to be neither uniformly hateful or patronizing nor uniformly welcoming.
-It seems “progressive” folks who cheered civil rights advances from afar were often less celebratory when they found themselves rubbing elbows with newly liberated Blacks at the corner grocery — or competing for jobs at the local factory.
+It seems “progressive” folks who cheered civil rights advances from afar were often less celebratory when they found themselves rubbing elbows with newly liberated Black people at the corner grocery — or competing for jobs at the local factory.

-These stories ring true for me now — albeit from a different perspective — some 30 years after my wife and I bought our first home in a predominately Black neighborhood in South Minneapolis, just a few blocks from the site of George Floyd’s death.
+These stories ring true for me now — albeit from a different perspective — some 30 years after my wife and I bought our first home in a predominantly Black neighborhood in South Minneapolis, just a few blocks from the site of George Floyd’s death.
 Like any other block in the city, there were folks who struggled and others who thrived, some you could depend on and others you simply couldn’t trust.
 Everybody knew that Harold was a little crazy, for instance, but it had nothing to do with the color of his skin — he was just a little crazy.

 And despite the intermittent gang feuds and flashes of domestic dysfunction, the 11 years we spent raising our two kids there remain fixed in my memory because it always felt so real: no illusions, no stereotypes, no pretending to be something you’re not.
 A safe place.